What really is the Syphilis Blood Test at home Ascot Detection Kit?

 The stigma

 I had an issue where I couldn’t hear properly as if someone had their hand over my ear.
 I went to my GP, who rinsed it out.
 No change.
 Nothing.
 Around the same time, I had an HIV appointment.
 I came into contact with syphilis, and I told the HIV doctor that I also had impaired hearing in one ear.
-She looked at me, concerned, and, Syphilis can cause deafness”.
+She looked at me, concerned, and, Syphilis can cause deafness.
 My world collapsed.
-It turns out that after she spoke to a colleague, I went back to the GP.
+And it turns out that after she spoke to a colleague, I went back to the GP.
 That deafness was a symptom of very advanced, but what I had was very advanced ear wax.

 I don’t know why it gets such a bad rep. People don’t talk about it much.
 It was treated, and it cleared up very quickly.